Lovesliescrushing: Return

 Lovesliescrushing returned in 2002 with the Glissceule album, released by Sonic Syrup.
 AllMusic called it "a mesmerizing collection of beautiful noise, 17 tracks of pearly lightness, angelically naïve with drumless textures".
 It was followed later that year by Voirshn, a Projekt release consisting of tracks that were left off of "Glissceule".
 These albums relied on heavily processed guitar, and Cortez dubbed the band's new sound "glitch bliss".

-The acapella Chorus album appeared in 2007 on the Peru-based Automatic Entertainment label; a reworked version, CRWTH (Chorus Redux), was issued by the Line label in 2010.
+The a cappella Chorus album appeared in 2007 on the Peru-based Automatic Entertainment label; a reworked version, CRWTH (Chorus Redux), was issued by the Line label in 2010.

 In 2010, Projekt issued the Girl.
 Echo.
 Suns.
 Veils. box set, which included a bonus second disc titled Avianium (Microphona Magnetica); the latter was also issued separately as Aviatrix.

 Lovesliescrushing released two albums in 2012, Shiny Tiny Stars (Handmade Birds) and Glinter (Thisquietarmy Records).
 They self-released the Ghost Colored Halo digital EP in 2013, reissued two years later on CD by Projekt.

 In 2020 they returned with a split album with Peruvian noise artist Fiorella16 titled "Extrañas Letanías" the album featured a more dreary atmosphere and was released with no promotion.

 In May 2025, The Numero Group announced that loveliescrushing has joined the label's roster.
 In August, an expanded deluxe edition of bloweyelashwish would be released in October 2025.